lawrennd/snippets/_information-game/includes/jaynes-world-gradient-flow.md

 $$
 where $c$ is a constant representing the minimum resolution of the system.
 This constraint imposes limits on the precision with which parameters can be simultaneously specified with their conjugate variables.}

-\notes{The resolution threshold $\varepsilon$ is directly related to this uncertainty principle, determining when a gradient component becomes dynamically resolvable.
+\notes{The resolution threshold $\varepsilon$ is related to this uncertainty principle, determining when a gradient component becomes dynamically resolvable.
 Components with gradient magnitudes below $\varepsilon$ remain fixed, creating effective discontinuities in the otherwise smooth geometry of the system.
 This quantization of the dynamics is a fundamental feature of the resolution-constrained entropy formulation.}

 \subsection{Relationship Between Resolution Threshold and Entropy Bound}

-\notes{The resolution threshold $\varepsilon$ and the entropy bound $N$ are fundamentally connected through the information capacity of the system.
-As shown in the resolution-constrained entropy formulation, there exists a relationship:
+\notes{The resolution threshold $\varepsilon$ and the entropy bound $N$ are connected through the information capacity of the system.
+As shown in the resolution-constrained entropy formulation, there's a relationship,
 $$
 \varepsilon(N) \geq \frac{L}{e^{N/d}},
 $$
 where $L$ is a characteristic length scale of the system and $d$ is the dimensionality of the parameter space.}

-\notes{This relationship reveals a fundamental trade-off: as the entropy bound $N$ increases, the resolution threshold $\varepsilon$ decreases, allowing the system to resolve finer details.
-Conversely, a lower entropy bound results in a higher resolution threshold, forcing the system to operate at a coarser scale.}
+\notes{This relationship suggests a trade-off: as the entropy bound $N$ increases, the system can distinguish between more states, even though the resolution threshold $\varepsilon$ itself remains constant.
+A higher entropy bound allows the system to encode more information, which can be used to resolve finer details in the parameter space.}

-\notes{This trade-off has important implications for the system's dynamics.
-A system with a high entropy bound can evolve more continuously, with smaller incremental changes.
-A system with a low entropy bound, however, must evolve in larger, discrete steps, as it can only respond to gradients that exceed the higher resolution threshold.}
+\notes{The trade-off has important implications for system dynamics.
+A system with a high entropy bound evolves more continuously, with smaller incremental changes.
+A system with a low entropy bound, however, must evolve in larger, discrete steps: it can only respond to gradients that exceed the resolution threshold.}

-\notes{This connection between entropy and resolution provides a natural explanation for the emergence of discrete structure from continuous underlying dynamics.
-As the system's entropy increases, its ability to resolve fine details improves, leading to the gradual emergence of more complex structure.}
+\notes{The connection between entropy and resolution provides an explanation for the emergence of discrete structure from continuous underlying dynamics.
+The resolution threshold acts as a natural coarse-graining scale, determining the minimum size of changes that the system can respond to.}

 \section{Multi-Scale Dynamics and Parameter Separation}